Odeeo raises $1M for non-disruptive audio ads for games

 Three top investment pros open up about what it takes to get your video game funded.

 “We saw IronSource grow from scratch to being the giant that they are now,” Monheit said.
-“We’ve seen firsthand the super scale of mobile gaming with in-game advertising.
+“We’ve seen firsthand the super-scale of mobile gaming with in-game advertising.
 We started researching the area and whether any new innovation could happen in the space of in-game advertising.”

 They saw the rise of podcasts, livestreams, and the audio ads that go with them.
 That gave them the idea to put audio ads into mobile games.

-“We’ve tried to connect two industries that aren’t really related, gaming and audio advertising which, with radio ads, is a $30 billion industry,” Monheit said.
-“We understood was that audio has one major benefit over the other or the existing ad formats.
+“We’ve tried to connect two industries that aren’t really related, gaming and audio advertising which, with radio ads, is a $30 billion industry,” Monheit said. “[What] we understood was that audio has one major benefit over the other or the existing ad formats.
 It accompanies the gameplay rather than disrupting the gameplay or pausing the game experience.”

 How it works

 An audio ad can play as a game is firing up, and the user probably won’t see any delay in the loading of the game, he said.
-Odeeo’s lightweight software development kit (SDK) has already been integrated with over 100 games, serving campaigns by Fortune 500 brands such as McDonald’s, CBS, and Progressive — and has a waitlist of over 200 additional game titles, said Monheit.
+Odeeo’s lightweight software development kit (SDK) has already been integrated with over 100 games, serving campaigns by Fortune 500 brands such as McDonald’s, CBS, and Progressive — and has a waitlist of over 200 additional games, said Monheit.

 “We do not pause the game,” Monheit said.
-“The kind of ad is standard audio, which is equivalent to an interstitial ad (one that plays during a kind of intermission).
+“The kind of ad is standard audio, which is equivalent to an interstitial ad [one that plays during a kind of intermission].
 It could be a welcome message.
 The other is a user opt-in ad, where a player who fails a level can immediately restart that level while listening to an ad.
 We don’t think it replaces video ads.
 It gives developers a new monetization tool.”

 The company noted that in-game advertising is a huge market that drives 25% of the $175.8 billion that the games industry is expected to generate in 2021, but the founders believe that ads could drive more revenue